Nysson spinosus

-Nysson spinosus, the large-spurred digger wasp, is a species of cleptoparasitic wasp of the family Crabronidae which is found in the Palearctic.
+Nysson spinosus, the large-spurred digger wasp, is a species of cleptoparasitic wasp of the family Bembicidae which is found in the Palearctic.

 Description

 Nysson spinosus has a black body and the anterior margin of the pronotum is yellow contrasting with the black scutellum.
 There are three yellow stripes on the abdomen with the anterior one being split or narrowed towards the centre and the others clearly unbroken.
 The males are blacker and have thinner yellow bands on the abdomen than the females and have completely black legs while females have some yellow on the legs.
 The antennae are black.
 The front wing has 3 cubic cells with the middle cell showing a stylus, a diagnostic feature of the genus Nysson.
 The female is 8–12 mm in length and the male measures 7–10 mm which is larger than most of the other European species of Nysson.

 Distribution

 Nysson spinosus occurs widely in the Palearctic from Great Britain and Scandinavia east to the Pacific coast of Russia and Japan.